 (a) The subject matter must be appropriate for state legislation in view of the powers granted by the Constitution of the United States to Congress.
-If the subject matter falls within the exclusive jurisdiction of Congress, it is obviously not appropriate for legislation by the several states (including the District of Columbia, Puerto Rico, and the United States Virgin Islands).
+If the subject matter falls within the exclusive jurisdiction of Congress, it is obviously not appropriate for legislation by the several states.
 However, if the subject matter is within the concurrent jurisdiction of the federal and state governments and Congress has not preempted the field, it may be appropriate for action by the states and, hence, by the ULC.

-(c) Every act drafted by the ULC must conform to the following requirements:
+(c) Every act drafted by the ULC should be guided by the following considerations: